Version 0.4 April 2026

 Summary

 The SP issues proof.
 The Gatekeeper enforces it.
-No attestation, no execution.
+The receipt seals it.

 Next: Governance →